awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 `platform`
 The `platformId` of the hardware platform to which you are distributing the OTA update\.
-To return a list of the available platforms and their `platformId` values, use the `aws signer list-signing-platforms` command\.
+To return a list of the available platforms and their `platformId` values, use the aws signer list\-signing\-platforms command\.

 The signing job starts and writes the signed firmware image into the destination Amazon S3 bucket\.
 The file name for the signed firmware image is a GUID\.
 You need this file name when you create a stream\.
-You can find the generated file name by browsing to the Amazon S3 console and choosing your bucket\.
+You can find the file name by browsing to the Amazon S3 console and choosing your bucket\.
 If you don't see a file with a GUID file name, refresh your browser\.

-The command displays a job ARN and a job ID\.
+The command displays a job ARN and job ID\.
 You need these values later on\.
 For more information about Code Signing for AWS IoT, see [Code Signing for AWS IoT](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.

 ### Signing Your Firmware Image Manually<a name="ota-sign-manual"></a>